library(idiolect)

 Authorship analysis

-The analysis that is being validated is the same analysis that will be applied to the text.
-Therefore, a choice of method has to be made depending on the right choice to analyse .
-In this example, the scenario simulated is a verification: was the unknown text written by the author, Kw?
-For this reason, the method chosen is one of the most successful authorship verification methods available today, the Impostors Method (Koppel and Winter 2014), and in particular one of its latest variants called the Rank-Based Impostors Method (Potha and Stamatatos 2017, 2020).
+In this example, the scenario simulated is a verification: was the unknown text written by the author, Kimberly_w?
+For this reason, the method chosen is one of the most successful authorship verification methods available at present, the Impostors Method (Koppel and Winter 2014), and in particular one of its latest variants called the Ranking-Based Impostors Method (Potha and Stamatatos 2017, 2020).

 the algorithm argument, “RBI”.
 The main argument of